RocketManRC/JS8Assistant/README.md

 https://github.com/electron/electron/issues/17972#issuecomment-487369441

 # Notes
 This application uses the TCP API of JS8Call version 2.2.0.
-It is important that the TCP port number set in JS8Call matches the port number in this application which is currently coded to be 2442.
+It is required that the TCP port number set in JS8Call matches the port number in this application which is currently coded to be 2442.
 The three checkboxes to enable the TCP API should also be checked.